johnnymetz/johnny-metz-blog/content/posts/why-django-custom-managers-dont-always-run.md

 )
 ```

-Same issue: The query targets the `Store` model.
+Same issue: The query is built from `Store`.

 We need to explicitly filter out inactive rows: